pietrobraione/tardis/README.md

 * The `tools.jar` library, that is part of every JDK 8 setup (note, *not* of the JRE).
 * [Javassist](http://jboss-javassist.github.io/javassist/), that is used by JBSE for all the bytecode manipulation tasks.
-* [JaCoCo](http://www.eclemma.org/jacoco/), that is used by the coverage calculator included in SUSHI-Lib.
-* [ASM](http://asm.ow2.org/), that is a transitive dependency used by JaCoCo.
 * [args4j](http://args4j.kohsuke.org/), that is used by TARDIS to process command line arguments.
+* [JavaParser] (https://javaparser.org/), that is used by TARDIS to mangle Java source files.

 Another runtime dependency that is included in the git project is: